Should the diagnosis of ADHD be considered on a spectrum?

 Therefore, there is a growing need to provide support for children suffering from ADHD but for a child to get proper support, there needs to be a proper diagnosis.
 This means schools and doctors need to start looking at ADHD on a spectrum instead of the current linear way of thinking.

-We at Disability Credit Canada help Canadian families with kids suffering from ADHD claim tax credits.
+We at Disability Credit Canada help Canadian families with kids suffering from ADHD claim Disability tax credits.
 Give us a call to get a free assessment.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits